Improve worker compensation

 Give your employees a stake in the company

-This won’t only increase the odds of them sticking around, it will also make them feel accountable for the company’s future growth and give them a greater sense of participation.
+This won’t only increase the odds of them sticking around, it will also make them feel accountable for future growth and give them a greater sense of participation.
 Your workers will feel more connected to the business, and since their stake is greater, their investment in your success increases.

 Create a positive work environment

-Encourage professional development and upward mobility
+Encourage development and upward mobility

 Another way to keep your top talent is to encourage their professional development.
 Many IT professionals want to learn new skills and stay up-to-date with the latest advancements in technology.

-Keep in mind that most employees won’t want to remain at entry-level IT jobs forever.
+Keep in mind that most people won’t want to remain at entry-level IT jobs forever.
 Sooner or later, they’ll want to move up to other positions, so your business needs to have a clear plan and allow qualified people to move up in the company.
 Instead of posting adverts for IT manager jobs and IT technician jobs as soon as you need one, check if any of your existing employees want to move up.
 They’ll probably be able to handle themselves better than a fresh hire without any knowledge of company culture.

 Don’t ignore exit interviews

 However, it’s not enough to just conduct exit interviews.
 You also need to actually listen to what your employees are saying and make changes based on their feedback.
-If you don’t, then you’re likely to see the same employee turnover issues crop up again and again.
+If you don’t, then you’re likely to see the same turnover issues crop up again and again.

 Retain Top Talent Final thoughts